 Alcohol breath doesn't live in your mouth, but bacteria do.
 Bacteria thrive in your mouth after alcohol consumption.
 Brush your teeth with toothpaste to scrub off the bacteria and reduce bad breath.

-Be sure to brush your teeth, tongue, and the roof of your mouth.
+Be sure to brush the following:

 Some people believe that drinking neutral-smelling alcohols like vodka or herbal digestifs won't cause unpleasant smells from digestive breakdown.
 But all alcoholic beverages create a similar unpleasant booze breath, no matter the smell of the drink.

 You can't speed up the hourly rate at which your liver metabolizes alcohol.
 But you can help your body process the alcohol more efficiently by staying on top of your wellness.

 Be sure to consume a healthy diet, stay active, and drink plenty of water.
 The more you help your liver stay healthy, the more it will help you.

 Heavy drinking or binge drinking can leave you smelling like alcohol.
 A distinct smell can occur when alcohol leaves your body through sweat.

 If you want to get rid of the alcohol from your pores, you can sweat it out through light exercise.
 Other ways to get rid of the smell include:

 The presence of alcohol in your breath depends on how much you have consumed and other biological factors.
 The typical rate of alcohol elimination is one unit per hour.
 At this rate, traces of alcohol disappear in relation to the amount of alcohol you consume.

 If you consumed one large glass of wine, it would usually take your body three hours to eliminate any alcohol it has absorbed.
 During those three hours, your breath may smell of alcohol.